 Source: AXELOS, “ITIL Foundation: ITIL 4 Edition” (2019)

-Now that we have laid down a foundation for ITSM and ITIL concepts, let's explore the relationship between ITSM and ITIL.
+Now that we have laid down a foundation for ITSM and ITIL concepts, let's discuss ITSM vs. ITIL.

 ITIL is not the only ITSM framework; frameworks or processes such as DevOps, Kaizen, Lean, and Six Sigma are also implemented by organizations.
 ITIL is the most popular ITSM framework to help improve IT service delivery.

-In summary, ITSM is a defined set of processes to design, create, deliver, and support IT services.
+To summarize comparing ITSM vs. ITIL, ITSM is a defined set of processes to design, create, deliver, and support IT services.
 ITIL, a framework of ITSM best practices, can be used as a set of guidelines to quickly adopt ITSM principles into your organization.
-These guidelines can then be continuously improved to be a perfect fit for your unique IT team.

-If you have questions on ITSM or ITIL, and wonder if your organization can benefit from these powerful methodologies, contact us, and one of our experts will be glad to help.
+If you have more questions on ITSM vs. ITIL, contact us to learn how your organization can benefit from these powerful methodologies.